Michigan State vs. Central Michigan Predictions & Picks – September 1

 Michigan State Betting Info (2022)

-- The Spartans have an implied moneyline win probability of 86.7% in this matchup.

-- The Spartans won five games against the spread last season, failing to cover or pushing seven times.
+- The Spartans covered five times in 12 matchups with a spread last season.

-- Michigan State covered every time (2-0) as a 14-point or higher favorite last year.
+- Michigan State was unbeaten ATS (2-0) when at least a 14-point favorite last season.

-- The Spartans and their opponents combined to go over the point total five out of 12 times last season.
+- Last season, the combined scoring went over the point total five times in Spartans games.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.